edwinB-TAM/TAM-QA-Tool/README.md

 #### Milestone #1

-Scrape the changelogs and store them in a dictionary "Done"
+Scrape the changelogs and store them in a dictionary *Done*

 #### Milestone #2